 Even if you have harmed people in the past, by accident or on purpose, if you don’t do that anymore, you are not a monster.

 NPD know they are monsters.
 Their natural impulses and urges are harmful.
 Monsters are hunted and destroyed.
 To survive the pitchforks and fire, they need to hide that side of themselves – until they are in a situation where victims can’t fight back.
+This is why abusive people don’t introduce themselves as abusive and hide or supress their harmful behaviours for the first few meetings.
+The more that they feels like you won’t run away or turn on them, the more they show you their nasty side.

 I differentiate between two cohorts of NPD, the Reactives and the Calculators.

 Reactives are very good at taking advantage of any situation that they fall into.
 They instinctively know how to minimise the harm to themselves (Apple founder Steve Jobs was said to have a “reality distortion field“) and gain the most from the situation.
-Their general modus operandi is to Dismiss awkward evidence, Devalue other’s expertise, Deflect the focus from them (to someone else via real or imagined faults), Denigrated opponents, Distract from what actually happened, Disadvantage anyone else who might gain and then Fleece Free goods, Favours, Future benefits and or Funds.
+Their general modus operandi is to Dismiss awkward evidence, Devalue other’s expertise, Deflect the focus from them (to someone else via real or imagined faults), Denigrate opponents, Distract from what actually happened, Disadvantage anyone else who might gain and then Fleece Free goods, Favours, Future benefits and or Funds.

 NPDs are relying on your good nature to Assume the Good in everyone and use the Principle of Charity to interpret people’s actions in the best light.
 They keep things ambiguous enough or confusing enough so that you keep thinking that you are making an interpretation error, or that they just made a thoughtless accidental blunder.
 They work hard to keep you from realising this is a pattern of abuse and that you are being harmed.
 We talk about this quite extensively in our Traffic Light System, and in this paragraph I am referencing specifically the Toxic People Mind Toolset created to help spot Abusive People without assuming that everyone is toxic.